 Tip: As parking is limited at the side of the driveway, park where you see possible so you can get out of the car and admire the scenery at a leisurely pace.
 You may not find another parking space if you keep driving.

 Observing Various Rare Terrains at Okususobana Valley

 Apart from the stunning autumn scenery, one of the other charms of Okususobana Valley is the variety of rare terrains created when the water of the Susobana River (裾花川) runs through the sedimentary rock formation.

-Without an English-speaking guide and not being able to read the Japanese explanation on the board, it might be hard to determine whether it is the fossil of wave trails or some sort of sea creature.
-But, the weirdly shaped rocks should still manage to amaze you (^_-)-☆.
+Without an English-speaking guide and being unable to read the Japanese explanation on the board, it might be hard to determine whether it is the fossil of wave trails or some sort of sea creature.
+But, the weirdly shaped rocks should still amaze you (^_-)-☆.